-Students may apply for a medical leave of absence through the University Health and Counseling Service.
-Information on applying for a medical leave of absence can be found at the website of the University Health and Counseling Services .
-If the University Health and Counseling Service approves an official medical leave from the university, the Office of Global Services (OGS) will be notified by the University Health and Counseling Service through email.
+Students may apply for a medical leave of absence (MLOA) through the University Health and Counseling Services (UHCS).
+Information on applying for a MLOA can be found at the website of the University Health and Counseling Services .
+If the University Health and Counseling Service approves an official medical leave from the university, the Office of Global Services (OGS) will be notified by UHCS by email.

-- Students in F-1 status may remain in the U.S. or may leave the U.S. during a medical leave of absence.
-However, students who live on campus are not permitted to remain in the residence halls while on a leave of absence
+- Students in F-1 status may remain in the U.S. or may leave the U.S. during a MLOA.
+However, students who live on campus are not permitted to remain in the residence halls while on a leave.

-- Students may not remain in the U.S. on a medical leave for more than one year.
-If a medical leave is needed for more than one year, the student will need to notify the OGS and make plans to leave the USA.
-A new initial I-20 will be needed to return to the U.S. (Please see instructions for obtaining a new initial I-20)
+- Students can only be authorized for 365 days of a medical leave.
+If a medical leave is needed for more than this time, the student will need to notify OGS and make plans to leave the U.S. A new initial I-20 will be needed to return to the U.S. (Please see instructions for obtaining a new initial I-20).

 - Students who leave the U.S. during their medical leave may return to the U.S. on their current I-20.
-You will still need a valid travel signature on your I-20 to return to the U.S. Additionally, if a student has an I-20 that will expire while on a medical leave (please see your program end date in Program of Study section of the I-20) and if they are in the U.S. or have been abroad for less than five months the student will need to apply to the OGS for a program extension prior to the end date of the I-20.
+You will still need a valid travel signature on your I-20 to return to the U.S. Additionally, if a student has an I-20 that will expire while on a medical leave, the student will need to apply for a program extension to OGS prior to the end date of the I-20.
 This should be done at least a month before the end date on the I-20.
-(The request for program extension can be found on the OGS website)

-- Please click here to apply for a Medical Leave of Absence.
+- Please click here to apply for an OGS Medical Leave of Absence.